Nebula-Softworks/Twilight-ESP/README.md

 In addition, the code will be generated with much more readable content, allowing for easier debugging.
 Replace your URL for HttpGet with `http://localhost:8642/dist/main.luau` - if you have changed the port, change it here as well.

+> You can replace all of the pnpm commands with npm run if you know what you are doing and do not wish to use pnpm.

 ## Credits
 Nebula Softworks - Design And Programming